Having trouble finding good candidates for your job openings?

 - - They trust our integrity and professionalism;

-- - They are more than glad to help a colleague who is looking for a better opportunity;
+- - They are more than happy to help a colleague who may be interested in a better or higher paying opportunity.

-- We of course advertise on all the job boards and we have licenses for searching major on-line resume databanks.
-However, we realize we cannot rely solely on these to recruit candidates who are already employed.
+- We of course also advertise on major job boards and search the major resume databanks (Indeed, Monster, LinkedIn), but we cannot rely on these to recruit strong candidates who are already employed.